Curandero: Types of curanderos

-Practices of Curanderos
+Practices of curanderos

 Hispanics might seek out curanderos if the properties of their bodies are "hot" and "cold".
 Most of these practicing curanderos do not have formal medical training and inherit their gift or learn through being an apprentice.
 Often these faith healers have no office and work out of their homes.
 A significant factor why Hispanics seek out help from a curandero is because it is more affordable.
 Western medicine can often be more expensive, and some Hispanic families do not have the resources needed to be able to pay for them.
 Depending on the curandero, they might not charge for their services or just ask for a small offering or fee.
 You can find them in Hispanic communities to allow the members more accessibility to their services.
 Other reasons these communities might seek out services offered by curanderos are the language barrier and their immigration status.
 Curanderos are found in Spanish communities and can communicate better about their diagnoses and treatment.
 Unlike hospitals or healthcare workers that might have difficulty with a language barrier and complex medical terminology.

 Communicating correctly to your patients is essential, but it is even more challenging if you do not speak the language or do not have an interpreter.
 As for their immigration status, it can be challenging to get health care from government support, especially for undocumented.
 Many of these Latinos will pay in cash for health care services they do receive out of fear of getting their immigration status reported.

 Curanderos and at-home remedies come as an advantage to these individuals if they cannot pay cash but will do so if things get severe and do not better with other remedies first.
 Considering that these practices align more with Hispanic cultural views and beliefs, many of these individuals used curanderos and traditional medicine or alternative medicine in their home country.
 It can also be seen as a way of preserving these cultural views.
-Spiritual healing is another reason why curanderos might be seeking out, and Hispanics feel that medical providers cannot help heal spiritual issues that the body might deal with.
+Spiritual healing is another reason why curanderos might be sought out, and Hispanics feel that medical providers cannot help heal spiritual issues that the body might deal with.

 Clients find that curanderos are healers of both the body and spirit.
 If needed, a curandero can cast out the evil spirits that might reside in someone's body and do a full spiritual cleanse.
-This is stuff that you will not find your medical provider doing or trying to achieve.
+These are practices one will not find western medical providers performing or trying to achieve.
 It is found that most Hispanics who seek curanderos for their services are born in their home country as opposed to Hispanics born in the United States.
 Hispanics who are less integrated into life in the United States seek these healers to connect and feel familiar with their home countries' traditionalism.
 These Hispanic community members can be dissatisfied with diagnoses or Western medicine practices.
 They feel that their provider does not believe in their folk illnesses, much less know how to approach and treat them.